 Facebook Live is Still Going Strong

-With your own engaged audience already built in, ease of sharing, tagging and commenting and a straightforward ad spending (though this can only be done after the livestream has ceased).
-Facebook Live is still performing strong in terms of engagement as the company is clearly looking to quash competition from Periscope, YouTube and Twitter, who recently muscled into the space by inking a deal with Live Nation, the world’s largest concert promoter.
+With your own engaged audience already built-in, ease of sharing, tagging and commenting and a straightforward ad spending (though this can only be done after the live stream has ceased), Facebook Live is still performing strongly in terms of engagement and audience size.
+If you add Instagram into the mix since its acquisition, Facebook is not only performing, it’s a powerhouse.

 Keep in mind: Facebook has a reliable track record for getting you hooked on its platform and then restricting access to your audience, so be wary about building your business model around “free” access to your audience.